DHTMLX/gantt-docs/data/desktop/howtostart_php_laravel.md

 </body>
 ~~~

-Here we've defined a simple html layout, added sources of dhtmlxGantt from [CDN](desktop/cdn_links_list.md) and initialized gantt using api/gantt_init.md method.
+Here we've defined a simple HTML layout, added sources of dhtmlxGantt from [CDN](desktop/cdn_links_list.md) and initialized gantt using api/gantt_init.md method.

 Note that we've also specified **100% height** for the document body and for the gantt container.
-Gantt will use the size of its container, thus some initial sizes are required.
+Gantt will use the size of its container, so some initial sizes are required.

-### Changing a default route
+### Changing the default route

-After we added a new page we have to make it accessible from the browser.
-For this tutorial, we'll make our gantt a default page of an app.
+After we've added a new page, we need to make it accessible from a browser.
+For this tutorial, we'll make our gantt the default page of an app.

 Go to *routes/web.php* and change the default route: